metio/terraform-provider-k8s/docs/data-sources/traefik_io_middleware_v1alpha1_manifest.md

 Optional:

-- `amount` (Number) Amount defines the maximum amount of allowed simultaneous in-flight request.The middleware responds with HTTP 429 Too Many Requests if there are already amount requests in progress (based on the same sourceCriterion strategy).
+- `amount` (Number) Amount defines the maximum amount of allowed simultaneous in-flight request.
+The middleware responds with HTTP 429 Too Many Requests if there are already amount requests in progress (based on the same sourceCriterion strategy).
-- `source_criterion` (Attributes) SourceCriterion defines what criterion is used to group requests as originating from a common source.If several strategies are defined at the same time, an error will be raised.If none are set, the default is to use the requestHost.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/inflightreq/#sourcecriterion (see [below for nested schema](#nestedatt--spec--in_flight_req--source_criterion))
+- `source_criterion` (Attributes) SourceCriterion defines what criterion is used to group requests as originating from a common source.
+If several strategies are defined at the same time, an error will be raised.
+If none are set, the default is to use the requestHost.
+More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/inflightreq/#sourcecriterion (see [below for nested schema](#nestedatt--spec--in_flight_req--source_criterion))

 <a id="nestedatt--spec--in_flight_req--source_criterion"></a>
 ### Nested Schema for `spec.in_flight_req.source_criterion`

 Optional:

-- `ip_strategy` (Attributes) IPStrategy holds the IP strategy configuration used by Traefik to determine the client IP.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/ipallowlist/#ipstrategy (see [below for nested schema](#nestedatt--spec--in_flight_req--source_criterion--ip_strategy))
+- `ip_strategy` (Attributes) IPStrategy holds the IP strategy configuration used by Traefik to determine the client IP.
+More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/ipallowlist/#ipstrategy (see [below for nested schema](#nestedatt--spec--in_flight_req--source_criterion--ip_strategy))
 - `request_header_name` (String) RequestHeaderName defines the name of the header used to group incoming requests.
 - `request_host` (Boolean) RequestHost defines whether to consider the request Host as the source.